otoobk/chess-elt-dashboard/README.md

 ## 📌 Overview

 `chess-elt-dashboard` is a modular and scalable **ELT** pipeline that ingests public game data from the Chess.com API, stages raw data to disk, and processes it using PySpark into optimized datasets for analytics and dashboarding.
-It simulates a production-grade, cloud-scalable architecture to showcase data engineering best practices like modularity, scalability, and reproducibility — making it perfect for portfolio use when applying to data roles.
+It follows a **Medallion architecture (Bronze -> Silver -> Gold)** to simulates a production-grade, cloud-scalable design while applying data engineering best practices like modularity, scalability, and reproducibility.

 ---